 - Avoid planting cherries near wild cherry and chokecherry trees which can harbor disease.

-- Standard sweet cherries can grow to 25 feet tall; smaller if grown on dwarfing rootstock.
+- Standard sweet cherry trees can grow to 25 feet tall; smaller if grown on dwarfing rootstock.

-- Standard sour cherries can grow to 15 feet tall; smaller if grown on dwarfing rootstock.
+- Standard sour cherry trees can grow to 15 feet tall; smaller if grown on dwarfing rootstock.

-- Semi-dwarf cherries grow to about 12 feet tall.
+- Semi-dwarf cherry trees grow to about 12 feet tall.
 Dwarf cherries grow to about 10 feet tall.

-- Cherries are sold as either bare-root, balled and burlapped, or container-grown trees.
+- Cherry trees are sold as either bare-root, balled and burlapped, or container-grown trees.
 Bare-root and balled and burlapped trees are available in spring and are best planted in spring.
-Container grown trees are available year-round and are best-planted spring through late summer.
+Container-grown trees are available year-round and are best-planted from spring through late summer.

-- Cherries are commonly grafted, meaning their root system is different from the fruit-producing portion of the plant.
+- Cherry trees are commonly grafted, meaning their root system is different from the fruit-producing portion of the plant.
 Local nurseries commonly carry fruiting stems (called scions) grafted to a rootstock that grows best in the region.
 Rootstock will affect the size of the mature tree.

 - ‘Mahaleb’ rootstock grows best in well-drained soil in dry climates; this rootstock grows slightly compacted trees.